Senate Intelligence Committee poised to endorse Gina Haspel as next CIA director

 Haspel's participation in the torture program has prompted Republican Sens.
 John McCain of Arizona and Rand Paul of Kentucky to announce their opposition to her confirmation.
 Republicans hold a slim 51-49 majority in the Senate.

-However, two Democrats — Manchin and Indiana Sen. Joe Donnelly — have said they will vote for Haspel.
-Their votes could be enough for Haspel to win a razor-thin confirmation vote, if the other 49 Republicans remain united in her favor.
+However, the support of four Democrats — Manchin, Warner, Heitkamp and Indiana Sen. Joe Donnelly — should be enough for Haspel to win a confirmation vote when combined with support from the vast majority of Republicans.

 Haspel, a 33-year veteran of the CIA, stopped short last week of labeling the agency's past torture program as "immoral," saying it was deemed legal at the time by then-President George W. Bush and the Justice Department.